octopuss/czjug-demo/presentation.md

 ###Overuse of plugins
 ![Field dependencies](img/ac-plugins.png)

+Note: for each "fancy" functionality you have plugin, script and css - added functionality is in separate file not clearly bind to its usage.

 ---

 ##React.js
 -   It is only a view layer
 -   gives you a template language and some function hooks to essentially render HTML
--   you can always tell how your component/GUI will be rendered by looking at one file
+-   you can always tell how your component/GUI will be rendered by **looking at one file**
 -   you cannot build a fully functional dynamic application with [React](http://facebook.github.io/react/) alone

 --